harshitverma209/flutter_in_app_pip/README.md

 Easily Implement PiP(Picture in Picture) in app.
 Automatically Handle showing different widgets in the original view when in pip and when not in pip.
+Provides the ability to update the size of the pip widget later after starting pip.

 ## Getting started